kdot-mi/PhishScope/README.md

 </div>

 <br>
 <a href="https://huggingface.co/docs/transformers/model_doc/bert">Bidirectional Encoder Representations from Transformers</a> (<b>BERT</b>) model.
-A deep learning model which is trained on text data, and learns to understand the context of words.<br>
+A deep learning model which is trained on text data.
+Unlike traditional models that process text in one direction (either left-to-right or right-to-left), BERT considers both directions which helps it learn to understand the context of words.<br>
 <br>

 https://huggingface.co/rpg1/tinyBERT_phishing_model